core-explorer/cppdecl/README.md

 ### How do you handle `T *x` without knowing if `T` is a type or not?

 There are separate parsing functions for types and expressions, so we don't need to guess.
-(And our expression representation is a basically a [glorified token soup](#how-do-you-distinguish-type-vs-non-type-template-arguments).)
+(And our expression representation is a basically a [glorified token soup](#how-do-you-distinguish-type-vs-non-type-template-arguments) anyway.)

 ### How do I construct a type object from scratch?